Last Updated on

 Do Yorkies come in Miniature and Standard varieties?

-Many beginning Yorkie fanciers believe that there are two types of Yorkie, Miniature and Standard — this is not so.
+Many beginning Yorkie fanciers believe that there are two types of Yorkie, Miniature, and Standard — this is not so.
 However, many pet Yorkies are somewhat larger than the show Yorkies.
 Again, this does not affect their suitability as pets or make them any less desirable as companions.
 Although, there are breeders who were able to produce Teacup Yorkies, which is definitely outside the Yorkshire Terrier’s breed standard in terms of size.

 How soon can a puppy be sold to a new home?